 - Heat over medium heat until the cherries begin to break down and the filling thickens, about 10-15 minutes.

 - Pour the cherry filling into the bottom of a baking dish and set aside.

 - Cut the butter into small cubes and place back in the fridge to firm up.

 - In a large bowl, whisk together the flour, sugar, baking powder, and salt.

 - Cut the cold butter into the dry ingredients by flattening the cubes into disks.
 You want the butter to remain in relatively large chunks (about quarter sized).

-- Slowly drizzle buttermilk over top, combining with a fork as you go.
+- Slowly drizzle the heavy cream over top, combining with a fork as you go.
 Using a spatula or bowl scraper, fold the dough over onto itself a few times in the bowl until it comes together into a wet and sticky dough.

-- Arrange the chilled biscuits on top of the cherry filling.
-Lightly brush the tops of the biscuits with melted butter and top with sparkling sugar if desired.
+- Arrange the biscuits on top of the cherry filling.
+Lightly brush the tops of the biscuits with a melted butter and sprinkle with sparkling sugar if desired.

 - Serve warm with homemade whipped cream or vanilla ice cream!